 Buy this book, for yourself and also for everyone on your gift list.
 Much more interesting and long-lasting than flowers.
 If you teach, there’s no better text for social history, or studies of identity and memory.

 Niezgoda brings together people whose lives and views on life are as exhilarating to read as they must have been to live, people who have not been restricted by any borders, while at the same time remained comfortable in their affections for their own, for the familiar.
 And by no means is this for a Polish niche audience.
-Here you will find not only how people look at you, but also how others see you.
+Here you will find the mutual perceptions of people encountering a new society, and that society’s response to these new “others.”
 Not a bad thing for anyone, and rare, possible only in a book about people who have successfully crossed cultural divides.
 Niezgoda and Laskus are to be congratulated, and thanked.